vertexproject/synapse/docs/synapse/devguides/storm_api.rst

 view
 ----

 The View iden in which to run the Storm query in.
-If not specified, the query will run in the users default view.
+If not specified, the query will run in the user's default view.

 Example: